 Julie Rodgers is Associate Professor at Department of French Studies at Maynooth University.
 Julie’s research focuses on Quebec Literature and Culture and Contemporary Women’s Writing and Film in French.

-Associate Professor in Law, Maynooth University; Director of Undergraduate Studies, Department of Law; Areas of interest: family law, child law, non-traditional and new families, LGBTQ+ families and parenting, legal gender recognition.
+Associate Professor in Law, Maynooth University; Head of the School of Law and Criminology; Areas of interest: family law, child law, non-traditional a new families, LGBTQ+ families and parenting, legal gender recognition.

 Moynagh Sullivan is a Professor at Maynooth University Department of English, researcher in motherhood, gender and psychoanalysis.